-Biography of Bishop Emma
+Biography of Bishop Rob

-She is based in Kendal and has particular responsibility for the county’s God for All strategy; that everyone in Cumbria – of all ages and backgrounds – has the opportunity to know more about God and God’s purpose in their lives that they may become followers of Jesus in a Christian community.
+He is based in Kendal and has particular responsibility for the county’s God for All strategy; that everyone in Cumbria – of all ages and backgrounds – has the opportunity to know more about God and God’s purpose in their lives that they may become followers of Jesus in a Christian community.

 The title of Bishop of Penrith is an historic one, dating back initially to 1888, and then to 1944.It simply designates the Bishop who assists the Bishop of Carlisle - in technical terms the Suffragan Bishop.

 The Bishop of Penrith lives in Kendal, and – with the Bishop of Carlisle – covers the whole Diocese of Carlisle which is pretty much the same as the County of Cumbria.